Our Offerings

 How do I invest in the Fund?

-You can indicate your interest by contacting your dedicated Origin investment representative via email or phone.
-If you don’t know your dedicated representative, you can log in to your Origin account and select “Contact” then “Investor Relations.”
+You can contact your dedicated Origin invest relations associate via email or phone.
+If you don’t know your dedicated investor relations associate, you can log in to your Origin account and select “Contact,” then “Investor Relations.”
 Your representative will walk you through the investment process.
 We will provide an electronic subscription agreement and a form to verify your accreditation status.
-We may also need certain additional documents if you plan to invest through a Trust, Self-Directed IRA, LLC, Corporation, or other related entity.
+We may also need certain additional documents if you plan to invest through a trust, self-directed IRA, an LLC, corporation or other related entity.

 How does the accreditation verification process work?

-You must qualify as an “accredited investor” under Rule 501(a) of Regulation D to purchase units of the Fund.
-You can verify your accredited investor status by forwarding Origin’s certification form to a licensed attorney, CPA or financial advisor that is privy to your financial status as an accredited investor.
+You must qualify as an accredited investor under Rule 501(a) of Regulation D of the Code of Federal Regulations to purchase units of the Fund.
+You can verify your accredited investor status by forwarding Origin’s certification form to a licensed attorney, CPA or financial advisor who is privy to your financial status as an accredited investor.

-The licensed individual will then need to complete the form on your behalf.
+The licensed individual must complete the form on your behalf.
 You can also utilize a third-party service provider, such as VerifyInvestor, to verify your accreditation status.
 The accreditation form must be completed for the entity the investor invests in.
-For example, if your name is John Smith, then the accreditation form must refer to you as “John Smith.”
-If you invest through an LLC called “John Smith Investments, LLC,” the accreditation form must state “John Smith Investments, LLC.”
+For example, if your name is John Smith, the accreditation form must refer to you as “John Smith.”
+If you invest through an LLC called “John Smith Investments LLC,” the accreditation form must state “John Smith Investments LLC.”

-Yes, you can invest in the IncomePlus Fund as an individual, jointly with your spouse or other related person, through several different types of retirement accounts, or through an LLC, Corporation, Trust, and many other types of entities.
+You can invest in the IncomePlus Fund as an individual, jointly with your spouse or other related person, through several types of retirement accounts, or through an LLC, corporation, trust and many other types of entities.
 There’s no penalty for how you choose to invest in the Fund, as long as you coordinate with your custodian appropriately.

 Distribution and Returns